La Sportiva TX3

 Other Versions of the La Sportiva TX

-You can always count on La Sportiva for high quality and timely innovations in the world of climbing footwear, and the three TX series approach shoes are no exception.
-The TX2 is the lightest weight of the family, designed for simple approaches in warm conditions, technical climbing, and carrying on a harness.
+You can always count on La Sportiva for high-quality and timely innovations in the world of climbing footwear, and the three TX series approach shoes are no exception.
+The TX2 is the lightest of the family, designed for simple approaches in warm conditions, technical climbing, and carrying on a harness.
 The TX4 is the burliest, with a durable leather upper and a beefy outsole (for more, see our in-depth TX4 review).
 The TX3 lies in the middle in terms of weight and durability, with a lightweight synthetic upper similar to the TX2, but the stable sole and Impact Brake System of the TX4, providing stability and comfort on the trail.
 It’s the most versatile of the bunch—a one-shoe-to-do-it-all sort of model.
 As I’ve come to expect with middle-ground options, however, at times I found myself wishing I had the La Sportiva TX2 or the TX4 instead.